isabella232/offer-decisioning.en/help/offer-activities/rankings.md

 # Configure offers selection in activities {#offers-selection-in-activities}

-By default, when several offers are eligible for an activity, the offers with the highest **priority** will be delivered to the customers first.
+By default, when several offers are eligible for a given placement, the offers with the highest **priority** will be delivered to the customers first.
 Offers' priority scores are assigned when creating an offer (see [Create a personalized offer](../../offer-library/creating-personalized-offers.md)).

 ![](../assets/offer-priority.png)

 Additionally, Offer Decisioning allows you to create **manual rankings**.
-These are formulas that determine which offer should be presented first in an offer activity, rather than taking into account the offers' priority scores.
+These are formulas that determine which offer should be presented first for a given placement, rather than taking into account the offers' priority scores.
 For example, you can set up a manual ranking that will xxxx

 ![](../assets/manual-rankings-list.png)